Abandonware: Archives

-Several websites archive abandonware for download, including old versions of applications which are difficult to find by any other means.
-Much of this software fits the definition of "software that is no longer current, but is still of interest," but the line separating the use and distribution of abandonware from copyright infringement is blurry, and the term abandonware could be used to distribute software without proper notification of the owner.
+Several websites archive abandonware for download, including old versions of applications that are difficult to find by any other means.
+Much of this software fits the definition of "software that is no longer current, but is still of interest", but the line separating the use and distribution of abandonware from copyright infringement is blurry, and the term abandonware could be used to distribute software without proper notification of the owner.

-The Internet Archive has created an archive of what it describes as "vintage software," as a way to preserve them.
+The Internet Archive has created an archive of what it describes as "vintage software", as a way to preserve them.
 The project advocated for an exemption from the United States Digital Millennium Copyright Act to permit them to bypass copy protection, which was approved in 2003 for a period of three years.
 The exemption was renewed in 2006, and As of 27 October 2009, has been indefinitely extended pending further rulemakings.
 The Archive does not offer this software for download, as the exemption is solely "for the purpose of preservation or archival reproduction of published digital works by a library or archive."
 Nevertheless, in 2013 the Internet Archive began to provide antique games as browser-playable emulation via MESS, for instance the Atari 2600 game E.T. the Extra-Terrestrial.
 Since 23 December 2014 the Internet Archive presents via a browser based DOSBox emulation thousands of archived DOS/PC games for "scholarship and research purposes only".

-Starting around 2006, The Library of Congress began the long-time preservation of video games with the Game canon list.
+Starting around 2006, the Library of Congress began the long-time preservation of video games with the game canon list.
 In September 2012 the collection had nearly 3,000 games from many platforms and also around 1,500 strategy guides.
 For instance, the source code of the unreleased PlayStation Portable game Duke Nukem: Critical Mass was discovered in August 2014 to be preserved at the Library of Congress.